 Former CDC Director Arrested And Charged With Sexual Misconduct

-Dr. Tom Frieden, the former director of the Centers for Disease Control and Prevention, was arrested and charged on Friday after he was accused of groping a woman, law enforcement officials said.
+Dr. Thomas Frieden, the former director of the Centers for Disease Control and Prevention, was arrested and charged on Friday after he was accused of groping a woman, law enforcement officials said.

-Det.
-Sophia Mason of the New York Police Department told NPR that the public health expert allegedly "grabbed a victim's buttocks without her permission."
+Detective Sophia Mason of the New York Police Department told NPR that the public health expert allegedly "grabbed a victim's buttocks without her permission."
 The incident was said to have happened last October in his home.

 It was reported to police in July.

-On Friday morning, Frieden, 57, turned himself in, a spokeswoman at the Brooklyn District Attorney's office told NPR.
+On Friday morning, Frieden, 57, turned himself in, a spokeswoman at the Brooklyn district attorney's office told NPR.

 He was charged with two misdemeanors and a violation: third-degree sexual abuse, forcible touching and harassment, the last of which carries a fine but no jail time.

-Note: A previous version of this story incorrectly said creating the Resolve to Save Lives initiative cost $225.
-It was $225 million.